Matt1479/Angular-Udemy/readme.md

 <br>

-This will now loop through all the elements of this array and assign individual to this dynamic (`server`) variable.
-Just like JavaScript `for of` loop.
+This will now loop through all the elements of this array and assign individual value to this dynamic (`server`) variable.
+Just like JavaScript for..of loop.

 <br><br>